Van ECK Associates Corp Sells 26,572 Shares of CF Industries Holdings, Inc. (NYSE:CF)

-Van ECK Associates Corp reduced its position in CF Industries Holdings, Inc. (NYSE:CF – Free Report) by 5.6% during the second quarter, according to the company in its most recent 13F filing with the SEC.
-The fund owned 449,221 shares of the basic materials company’s stock after selling 26,572 shares during the quarter.
-Van ECK Associates Corp owned approximately 0.23% of CF Industries worth $31,185,000 as of its most recent filing with the SEC.
+Van ECK Associates Corp lowered its stake in shares of CF Industries Holdings, Inc. (NYSE:CF – Free Report) by 5.6% in the 2nd quarter, according to the company in its most recent disclosure with the SEC.
+The firm owned 449,221 shares of the basic materials company’s stock after selling 26,572 shares during the quarter.
+Van ECK Associates Corp owned approximately 0.23% of CF Industries worth $31,185,000 as of its most recent SEC filing.

-Other institutional investors also recently modified their holdings of the company.
-Bank Julius Baer & Co.
-Ltd Zurich lifted its position in shares of CF Industries by 72,177.8% during the 2nd quarter.
-Bank Julius Baer & Co.
-Ltd Zurich now owns 119,173,809 shares of the basic materials company’s stock valued at $8,273,046,000 after acquiring an additional 119,008,926 shares during the period.
-Vanguard Group Inc. lifted its position in shares of CF Industries by 0.4% during the 1st quarter.
-Vanguard Group Inc. now owns 25,747,358 shares of the basic materials company’s stock valued at $2,653,523,000 after acquiring an additional 94,482 shares during the period.
-Price T Rowe Associates Inc. MD lifted its position in shares of CF Industries by 7.7% during the 1st quarter.
-Price T Rowe Associates Inc. MD now owns 13,079,130 shares of the basic materials company’s stock valued at $948,108,000 after acquiring an additional 934,946 shares during the period.
-Geode Capital Management LLC lifted its position in shares of CF Industries by 2.6% during the 1st quarter.
-Geode Capital Management LLC now owns 4,662,248 shares of the basic materials company’s stock valued at $340,437,000 after acquiring an additional 117,827 shares during the period.
-Finally, Morgan Stanley lifted its position in shares of CF Industries by 101.0% during the 4th quarter.
-Morgan Stanley now owns 4,014,385 shares of the basic materials company’s stock valued at $342,026,000 after acquiring an additional 2,017,325 shares during the period.
-90.63% of the stock is owned by institutional investors.
+Other institutional investors also recently added to or reduced their stakes in the company.
+V Square Quantitative Management LLC bought a new position in CF Industries during the second quarter valued at about $30,000.
+Bank of New York Mellon Corp boosted its position in CF Industries by 35.8% during the first quarter.
+Bank of New York Mellon Corp now owns 3,776,846 shares of the basic materials company’s stock worth $273,784,000 after purchasing an additional 995,975 shares during the period.
+Texas Permanent School Fund Corp boosted its position in CF Industries by 46.7% during the first quarter.
+Texas Permanent School Fund Corp now owns 40,902 shares of the basic materials company’s stock worth $2,965,000 after purchasing an additional 13,027 shares during the period.
+Quantinno Capital Management LP boosted its position in CF Industries by 120.4% during the first quarter.
+Quantinno Capital Management LP now owns 6,325 shares of the basic materials company’s stock worth $459,000 after purchasing an additional 3,455 shares during the period.
+Finally, BOKF NA boosted its position in CF Industries by 8.3% during the first quarter.
+BOKF NA now owns 75,008 shares of the basic materials company’s stock worth $5,437,000 after purchasing an additional 5,740 shares during the period.
+Institutional investors own 90.63% of the company’s stock.

 CF Industries Trading Down 0.5 %